murtaza-u/simplest_chatapp/README.md

-> Simples Chat App using flask and flasksocketio
+> Simplest Chat App using flask and flasksocketio

 # Setup
 1. Install dependencies